studiokicobi/wednesday-the-raven/chapters/chapter-04.md

 One hundred percent, thought Madame Alouette.
 That is a lot.
 Can anyone ever possibly be one hundred percent sure of anything at all?
 One hundred sounds far-fetched.
 It sounds unattainable and unreasonable.
 It sounds like too much.

-She stood and took Zhao’s arm, and together they walked slowly to the Majestic Teahouse of Many Delights.
+She stood and reached down and took Zhao’s hand, and together they walked slowly to the Majestic Teahouse of Many Delights.

 As they entered the Teahouse, Madame Alouette noticed a whispering, wandering breeze drift across the room.
 She followed the breeze and saw the window by Harold’s cage stood open.
 A little sparrow sat in the window with her eyes shut tight.